gillyware/gatekeeper/docs/usage/permissions.md

 <a name="get-verbose-permissions-for-model"></a>
 ### Get Verbose Permissions for Model

-You may retrieve a collection of all active permissions effectively assigned to a given model, along with the source(s) of each permission (e.g., direct, via role, via team).
+You may retrieve a collection of all undenied, active permissions effectively assigned to a given model, along with the source(s) of each permission.

 You may get a model's verbose permissions using one of the following approaches: